Queens-Physics/qexpy/README.md

 Up to date examples are maintained in the examples directory of the repository.
 These are likely the best way to get acquainted with the package.

 #More information
+**The documentation is currently out of date, please refer to the example notebooks in the examples/jupyter directory above to learn how to use the package**

 Read the documentation at http://qexpy.readthedocs.io/en/latest/